isidromerayo/simple_php_skeleton/README.md

 $ phpunit -c tests/

-If you want to use EHER/PHPUnit
+If you want to use the vendor PHPUnit

 $ vendor/bin/phpunit -c tests/